 San Andrés Xecul

-A few kilometers past Salcajá, the road from Quetzaltenango passes the Morería crossroads, where a branch heads west to San Andrés Xecul.
-After about 3km on this uphill spur, you'll start seeing rainbow cascades of hand-dyed thread drying on the roofs and you'll know you have arrived in San Andrés Xecul.
+A few kilometers past Salcajá, the road from Quetzaltenango passes the Morería crossroads, where a branch heads west to San Andrés Xequl.
+After about 3km on this uphill spur, you'll start seeing rainbow cascades of hand-dyed thread drying on the roofs and you'll know you have arrived in San Andrés Xequl.